-X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended September 30 , 2023 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 or (d) OF THE SECURITIES EXCHANGE ACT ( OF 1934 For the transition period from to Commission file number: 001-40033 P3 Health Partners People.
-Passion.
-Purpose.
-P3 Health Partners Inc. (Exact name of registrant as specified in its cha urter) Delaware 85-29927 94 (State or other jurisdiction of incorporation or organization (I.R.S.
-Employer Iden tification No.) 2370 Corporate Circle, Suite 300 Henderson, No (Address of principal executive offices) evada 89074 (Zip code (Address of principal executive offices) (Zip code .)
-(702) 910-3950 (Registrant's telephone number, including area code) s ecurities registered pursuant to Section 12(b) of f the Act: Name of each exchange Title of each class Trading Symbol(s) on which registered Class A common stock, par value \$0.0001 per share PIII ne Nasdaq Stock Market LLO w arrants, each whole warrant exercisable for one share of Class A common stock at an exercise price of \$11.50 PIIIW 111 ne Nasdaq Stock Market LLO L. te by check mark whether the registrant (1) has filed all reports required to be filed by s), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ N during the preceding 12 mor nths (or for such n shorter period that the registrant wa s required to file such te by check mark whether the registrant has submitted electronically every Interactive e registrant was required to submit such files).
-Yes $\boxtimes$ No $\square$ Data File required to be submitted pursuant to Rule 405 of Ro egulation S-T (§232.405 of this chapter) du uring the preceding 12 months (or for such shorter period te by check mark whether the registrant is a large accelerated filer, an accelerated file ing company," and "emerging growth company" in Rule 12b-2 of the Exchange Act. r, a non-accelerated filer, a smaller reporting company, or an e emerging growth company.
-See the definition ons of "large accelerated filer," "acce elerated filer," "small Large accelerated filer ☐ Accelerated filer ☑ Non-accelerated filer eporting company × Emerging growth company × f an e merging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accour nting standards provided pursuant to Section 13(a) o f the Exchange Æt. ndica te by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes No ⊠ As of November 1, 2023, the registrant had115,242,028 shares of Class A common stock, p ar value \$0.0001 and \$97,846,771 shares of Class V common st tock, par value \$0.0001 outs standing.
+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended September 30, 2023

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from

+Commission file number: 001-40033

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization) 2370 Corporate Circle, Suite 300 Henderson, Nevada (Address of principal executive offices) 85-2992794 (I.R.S.
+Employer Identification No.) 89074 (Zip code)

+Nama of each such as a

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Name of each exchange Title of each class Trading Symbol(s) on which registered Class A common stock, par value \$0.0001 per share PIII The Nasdaq Stock Market LLC Warrants, each whole warrant exercisable for one share of PIIIW The Nasdaq Stock Market LLC Class A common stock at an exercise price of \$11.50

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer  Accelerated filer 🖾 Non-accelerated filer 🗖 Smaller reporting company 🗵 Emerging growth company 🖾

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Art.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes No 🗵

+As of November 1, 2023, the registrant had 115,242,028 shares of Class A common stock, par value \$0.0001 and 197,846,771 shares of Class V common stock, par value \$0.0001 outstanding.